5/7/2025

 Rajat Gupta

-Great.
+Oh, great.
 Thanks for taking the question.
-You had raised fees in early March.
-During some past conversations, it seems like there was no real pushback from customers.
-But as wholesale prices have increased due to pre-buy ahead of tariffs, are you seeing any signs of customer pushback or perhaps needing to incentivize more with ancillary services?
-Any color of that would be helpful.
-I have a quick follow up.
+You had raised, you know, fees in early March.
+And during some past conversations, it seems like there was no real pushback from customers.
+But as wholesale prices have increased, you know, just due to pre-buy ahead of tariffs, are you seeing any signs of customer pushback or perhaps needing to incentivize more with ancillary services?
+Yeah, any color on that would be helpful, and I'll have a quick follow-up.
+Thanks.

 speaker